CVRL/OpenSourceIrisRecognition/README.md

 <a name="summary-purpose"/></a>
 ### Purpose of this repository

-The primary goal of this repository is to offer open-source academic iris recognition methods developed in the [Computer Vision Research Laboratory](https://cvrl.nd.edu) at the [Univesity of Notre Dame, IN, USA](https://nd.edu).
+The primary goal of this repository is to offer open-source academic iris recognition methods developed in the [Computer Vision Research Laboratory](https://cvrl.nd.edu) at the [University of Notre Dame, IN, USA](https://nd.edu).

 In addition to Python and/or Matlab codes of the offered methods, the repository also includes the C++ versions submitted to the [Iris Exchange (IREX) 10 Identification Track](https://pages.nist.gov/IREX10/) administered by NIST’s Biometrics Research Laboratory.
 The C++ versions may serve as a model, from both organizational and software engineering points of view, that helps to bring more academic groups and their contributions to the IREX table.